What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 Safe Alternatives

 Since asking what happens when you drink pure water is risky, it is wise to consider less risky alternatives.
-The good news is that there are many other alternative methods whereby you can give your body a boost of water in a healthy manner.
+The good news is that there are many other ways to give your body a healthy boost of water.

 Filtered Water

 Filtered water is one of the finest options.
-A good water filter eliminates impurities like chlorine, lead, dust, and bacteria from the water without stripping it of good minerals.
+A good water filter removes impurities such as chlorine, lead, dust, and bacteria from the water without stripping it of beneficial minerals.

 The end product is pure water that is safe to drink but still contains calcium, magnesium, and other essential nutrients.
-Filtered water tends to be healthier to drink than water drawn directly from the tap, and thus individuals will be ready to drink larger quantities of water on a daily basis.
+Filtered water tends to be healthier to drink than tap water, and thus individuals are more likely to drink larger quantities of water daily.

 Bottled Water

 Bottled water is another alternative.
-Bottled water contains natural spring water minerals in most packaged water.
+Most bottled water contains natural spring water minerals.
 The water contributes electrolytes and increases hydration.

 Mineral content declaration and water purity in bottled water should not be overlooked.
 Bottled water is convenient but expensive and less environmentally friendly than tap-filtered water.